birros/web-archives/HACKING.md

 ## Todo

+- __CRITICAL__ : Handle the absence of system services such as Tracker or GVFS's http backend :
+  1. use D-Bus to test whether the service is available or not
+  2. on the application's homepage, use a banner to indicate the absence of services
+  3. display instructions in a modal window, depending on the system used, to install them
+- Remove dependency on libkiwix
+- Propose ZIM format recognition for GNU/Linux distributions (mimetype)
+- Refactoring the settings : maximize, window size, night mode
 - Write help manual.
 - Use thread and async.
 - Separate the ZIM file format code from the rest of the code, as a plugin.